jkmrto/phoenix_blog/priv/posts/testing-tricks-in-elixir-1-mocks.md

 ### Mox library

 There is a well known article about mocks in Elixir, that was shared with the community around 2015.
-Titled as ["Mocks and explicit contracts"](https://dashbit.co/blog/mocks-and-explicit-contracts). the main purpose of this article was to provide some guidelines for Elixir developers about the usage of Mocks.
+Titled as ["Mocks and explicit contracts"](https://dashbit.co/blog/mocks-and-explicit-contracts). the main purpose of this article was to provide some guidelines for Elixir developers about when to use Mocks.

-In summary, it highlights the importance of only applying mocks over modules that implements an Behaviour.
+In summary, it highlights the importance of only applying mocks over modules that implements a [Behaviour](https://hexdocs.pm/elixir/typespecs.html#behaviours).
+A Behaviour in Elixir allows to define interfaces, so that any module that tries to implement that Behaviour will have to implement that specified functions.

 Some years later, a library was introduced based on the guidelines of this article.
-This library is **Mox**, that is now the default library for creating mocks in Elixir.
+This library is [Mox](https://github.com/dashbitco/mox), that is now the default library for creating mocks in Elixir.
 This library is based on the idea of defining explicit interfaces through Behaviors.
 It is quite easy to use this libary reading its [Documentation](https://github.com/dashbitco/mox).

 ### Final comments about mocks